AthiraKarthe/HandwritingRecogniser/README.md

 Google translator has been a great piece of inspiration to this project.
 ## Progress level
 I have progressed only the first part where the image is preprocessed and the part of the image that contains the text is isolated.
+## Future plans:
+Once this project is successfully completed.
+I intend to create a model by reversing the one above to create handwritten text from digital text.
+And that sounds fun;)